 Boating offers unparalleled opportunities for seeing the Grand Strand from its most magnificent vantage point.
 Sit back and let your eyes drink in the beauty of the ocean and other waterways on a boat manned by a seasoned crew.
 Enchanted Sailing Charters is one of several operations offering half-day, full-day or sunset excursions.

 Exploring the waterways of the Lowcountry is one of the best ways to appreciate the diversity of the Grand Strand.
-If an ecotour holds special allure for you, Explorer Cruises can help you discover the natural marine beauty of the Grand Strand.
-Likewise, Blue Wave Adventures offers dolphin cruises aboard the Osprey, a state-of-the-art power boat.
+Discover the natural marine beauty of the Grand Strand with a dolphin cruise by Blue Wave Adventures aboard the Osprey, a state-of-the-art power boat.
 Rover Tours in Georgetown will take you through the picturesque Winyah Bay for shelling, wildlife observation or a "pirate" adventure.
 A guided tour down the Black River likewise showcases the mystery and beauty of the region.
 Offered by Black River Outdoors in Pawleys Island, these excursions fill up quickly, so make a reservation early.

 For the ultimate in saltwater fishing, charter a boat and plumb the deep seas.
 Fisher of Men is one of many Little River charter services through which you can secure half-day, full-day and offshore fishing excursions.
 In North Myrtle Beach, Voyager Fishing Charters offers 24-hour fishing trips as well as half-day and full-day trips.
 Fly Girl Fishing Charters in Murrells Inlet, a favorite of families, will outfit you and your brood with gear, fishing permits and the promise of a good fishing day.
 They'll even clean your catch for you, a nice touch for the squeamish.